Rents and Bonds

 Since 6th April 2007 it has been a legal requirement for all deposits (for rent up to £25,000 per annum) taken by landlords or letting agents for assured shorthold tenancies to be protected by a tenancy deposit protection scheme.
 There are three schemes available, two of which are insurance-based and which allow the landlord to keep the deposit as long as they pay a premium to the scheme, and one custodial scheme which holds the bond on behalf of the landlord (free of charge) until the end of the tenancy.

 Remember: You must give the tenant details about how their deposit has been protected within 14 days of receiving it.
 Failing to protect a bond/deposit can result in court action and a requirement to repay the bond and a fine of 3 times the amount of the bond.
-It may also mean that you will may not be able to gain possession of property at the end of the tenancy.
+It may also mean that you may not be able to gain possession of a property at the end of the tenancy.

 For more information about tenancy deposit protection visit gov.uk.